AgentArk: Distilling Multi-Agent Intelligence into a Single LLM Agent: Method

-As shown in \Cref{fig:pipeline}, \method consists of three phases: (1) \textbf{Data Generation via Multi-Agent Interaction}, where an ensemble of teacher models generates diverse reasoning trajectories.
+As shown in \Cref{fig:pipeline}, \method consists of three phases: (1) \textbf{Data Generation via Multi-Agent Interaction}, where teacher models generate diverse reasoning trajectories.
 Here, we leverage the iterative reflection and error-correction trajectories inherent in LLM debates~\citep{du2023improving}.
-(2) \textbf{Knowledge Extraction}, where successful and corrective traces are generated and filtered; and (3) \textbf{Hierarchical Distillation}, where the student is trained via supervised learning and process-level reinforcement learning.
-We explore three distillation paradigms: (1) Reasoning-enhanced Supervised Fine-Tuning (RSFT), (2) Data Augmentation via Diverse Extraction (DA), and (3) Process-Aware Distillation using PRM and GRPO.
-Note that while debate is adopted, \method is agnostic to MAS algorithms.
+(2) \textbf{Knowledge Extraction}, where successful and corrective traces are generated and filtered; and (3) \textbf{Hierarchical Distillation}, where the student is trained via supervised learning and process-level RL.
+We explore three paradigms: (1) Reasoning-enhanced Supervised Fine-Tuning (RSFT), (2) Data Augmentation via Diverse Extraction (DA), and (3) Process-Aware Distillation using PRM and GRPO.